brugal/wolfcamql/README-wolfcam.txt

 * cg_kickScale same as quakelive

-* color skins for all models, they are generated automatically from the already available red and blue skins you can use r_colorSkinsFuzz (the amount that the difference between red and blue skins will signal a match and not replace with white: default 20)  and r_colorSkinsIntensity (default 1.0) and the /createcolorskins  vid_restart to tweak them.
-You can then use skin overrides to allow either team or enemies to keep their models but use colorized skins:    ex:  set cg_enemyModel "", then cg_enemyHeadSkin "color", cg_enemyTorsoSkin "color", cg_enemyLegsSkin "color", same for team
+* cg_crosshairColor "0xffffff"

+* cg_drawCrosshairTeammateHealth*

+* cg_drawCrosshairNames 2  to only show names for teammates

-*cg_crosshairAlphaAdjust to adjust the transparent portions of cross-hairs.  cg_crosshairAlphaAdjust > 0 will make them more visible, less than 0 will make them even more transparent
+* cg_crosshairAlphaAdjust to adjust the transparent portions of cross-hairs.  cg_crosshairAlphaAdjust > 0 will make them more visible, less than 0 will make them even more transparent

 * cg_crosshairBrightness values 0.0 -> 1.0 work the same as quake live (essentially making it more like cross-hair darkness).
 Values greater than 1.0 will actually make it brighter.
 The values above 1.0 will shift that integer amount of the pixels towards white.  cg_crosshairBrightness 255 will make all the original pixels white.